-My name is Sam Edelstein and this is my seventh year teaching high school math at the Columbus School in Medellín, Colombia.
+My name is Sam Edelstein and this is my eighth year at The Columbus School in Medellín, Colombia.
+I am currently the Math Coach.
 I want to share with you some of my impressions of the school and of the city as you consider the possibility of teaching here.
 But before I do that, I need to be honest with you about something: I am incredibly biased.
 I love this school.
 And I am very thankful for everything that this school has done for me.
 The Columbus School has completely transformed the way that I teach and has made my profession more rewarding and enjoyable than ever before.
 Let me tell you what you a little about what you can expect if you choose to work here.

 The Columbus School is by far the best school to work at in Medellín.
 It has a large, beautiful and green campus.
 The students are confident, motivated, creative and multi-talented.
 The classes are small (maximum 25 students) and each classroom is equipped with cutting edge technology.
 The other teachers that work here are helpful and inspiring—what a privilege it has been to learn from such professionals!
 The administrators give us a lot of freedom to experiment and are very quick to recognize and celebrate our successes.
 There are many opportunities for professional growth and development, including participating in workshops taught by very talented peer teachers.
 The school encourages experimentation, applying knowledge, teamwork and the use of technology.